cppalliance/safe-cpp/proposal/draft.md

 static_assert(F2 != F4);
 ```

 Lifetime parameterizations are part of the function's type.
-But different textual parameterizations may still result in the same type! `F1` and `F2` have different parameterizations and are different types.
-But `F2` and `F3` have different parameterizations yet are the same type.
+But different textual parameterizations may still result in the same type! `F1` and `F2` have different parameterizations and are different types. `F2` and `F3` have different parameterizations yet are the same type.
 Likewise, `F4` and `F5` are the same type, even though `F4` has two lifetime parameters and two outlives constraints.

 The compiler maps all non-dependent types to canonical types.
 When comparing types for equality, it compares the pointers to their canonical types.
 This is necessary to support typedefs and alias templates that appear in functions--we need to strip away those inessential details and get to the canonical types within.
-The lifetime parameterizations the user writes also map to canonical pameterizations.
+Lifetime parameterizations the user declares also map to canonical pameterizations.

 Think about lifetime parameterizations as a directed graph.
 Lifetime parameters are the nodes and outlives constraints define the edges.
 The compiler finds the strongly connected components[@scc] of this graph.
 That is, it identifies all cycles and reduces them into SCC nodes.
-In `F4`, the `/a` and `/b` lifetime parameters constrain one another, and there are collapsed into a strongly connected component.
+In `F4`, the `/a` and `/b` lifetime parameters constrain one another and are collapsed into the same strongly connected component.
 The canonical function type is encoded using SCCs as lifetime parameters.
-Both `F4` and `F5` map to the same canonical type, and therefore compare the same.
+After lifetime canonicalization both `F4` and `F5` map to the same canonical type and therefore compare the same.

 During the type relation pass that generates lifetime constraints for function calls in the MIR, arguments and result object regions are constrained to regions of the canonical type's SCCs, rather than the lifetime parameters of the declared type.
 This reduces the number of regions the borrow checker solves for.
-But the big reason for this process is to permit writing compatible functions even in the face lifetime normalization.
+But the big reason for this process is to permit writing compatible functions when dealing with the quirks of [lifetime normalization](#lifetime-normalization).

 ### Lifetimes and templates

 Templates are specially adapted to handle types with lifetime binders.
 It's important to understand how template lifetime parameters are invented in order to understand how borrow checking fits with C++'s late-checked generics.

-Class templates feature a variation on the type template parameter: `typename T+` is a lifetime binder parameter.
+In the current implementation, class templates feature a variation on the type template parameter: `typename T+` is a lifetime binder parameter.
 The class template invents an implicit _template lifetime parameter_ for each lifetime binder of the argument's type.

 ```cpp
 template<typename T0+, typename T1+>